West Highland Way - 8 Days & 7 Nights

 - Pre-tour accommodation in Glasgow / Milngavie

-Also during busy booking times a supplement may have to be paid when staying at the Kingshouse Hotel.
-Unfortunately, this cannot be avoided due to this hotel increasing their costs on certain dates of the year.
-If you do not want to stay at the Kingshouse, there would be no supplement to stay in Glencoe or Ballaculish which is our usual alternative.
+A supplement may apply when staying at the Kingshouse Hotel.
+Unfortunately, this can’t be avoided due to the hotel’s increasing costs on certain dates of the year.
+If you do not want to stay at the Kingshouse, there will be no supplement and you can stay in Glencoe or Ballachulish as an alternative.

 Scotland's climate is notoriously changeable!
 Expect some amounts of both sunshine and rain regardless of the time of year, so always pack both waterproofs and sunscreen.
 July and August are usually warmest with average temperatures around 14 degrees centigrate, and highs of up to mid-twenties.
 Some snow may remain or even fall on the higher parts of the route in March & April, and even beyond.
 May has the least rainfall on average, but you would still expect some wetter days, and each year can vary greatly.